Learn how to extend Gutenberg editor without touching any line of code; specifically, we shall look at how to display a grid or a list of posts.

 This new editor changed everything we knew about creating content with WordPress.
 Literary.

-Gutenberg editor seeks to enable easy creation of media-rich content without the dependence of plugins using blocks, that provide all the tools to achieve this.
+Gutenberg editor seeks to enable easy creation of media-rich content without the dependence of WordPress plugins using blocks, that provide all the tools to achieve this.

 Of course, it is not as powerful as the standalone themes or page builders, but as the Gutenberg editor continues to evolve and mature, this is a certain possibility.